olijeffers0n/Oli/README.md

 Small dev on a couple of open source projects.
 Love to collaborate on projects and with other people.

-I'm on discord at `ollieee.` so feel free to send me a message there :)
+I'm on discord at `ollieee_` so feel free to send me a message there :)

 I also host a hastebin [here](https://paste.ollieee.xyz/) for anyone to use for anything they need